europeana/apikey/README-old.md

 ## DEMO time!
 Local only for now, CF will follow shortly.

-1: have Postgres installed with the ApiKey table present and filled with at least one record
+1: have Postgres installed with the Apikey table present and filled with at least one record
 2: check this thing out
 3: navigate to the apikey directory
 4: type